 I have been with Interstates for nearly 22 years.
-During that time many things have changed, including our clients’ needs.
-When I started, it seemed as though we had more lead time to plan and prepare, more construction time to accomplish the work on site, and more time to get a plant up and running.
-Today our clients feel the pressure to produce sooner, more consistently, with higher quality, and with better controls.
+During that time, many things have changed, including our clients’ needs.
+When I started, it seemed as though we had more lead time to plan and prepare, more construction time to accomplish the work on-site, and more time to get a plant up and running.
+Today our clients feel the pressure to produce sooner, more consistently, with higher quality and better controls.

 If you think things haven’t changed that much in the past 22 years, spend a little time reflecting on what life was like in 1994.
 You were excited to have just acquired your first plain paper fax machine, your mobile phone weighed several pounds, and Al Gore was still in the process of inventing the Internet.
 You probably didn’t have an individual email address, and if you had a PC at home, you were one of the first.

-While many things have changed, the need to communicate with our clients and understand their needs, and then match that understanding with how we deliver results, has not changed.
-Early in the discovery phase of a project, it is important to understand both what the client wants as a final result of the project and what is important to the client during the project.
+While many things have changed, the need to communicate with our clients, understand their needs, and match that understanding with how we deliver results, has not changed.
+Early in the discovery phase of a project, it is important to understand what the client wants as a final result of the project and what is important to the client during the project.
 Because we are an integral part of helping our clients achieve their goals, this process is critical to their success.

 Continue leading the Interstates Way!